-Resignations often come from employees we’re sorry to see go.
+Resignations often come from employees we’re sorry to see go, employees who receive heartfelt farewell messages from the entire team.
 But the end of a worker’s tenure with your company doesn’t have to be a permanent loss.
 In fact, their leaving could be an important stepping stone to a highly valuable re-hiring down the line.

 In this article, we discuss the benefits of rehiring former employees.
 We also look at the best practices to use, and the four biggest drawbacks to consider before re-employing a former worker.